Matir/wrongbaud.github.io/_posts/2019-05-26-BasicFUN-flashing.md

 ## Buspirate / Flashrom

 The buspirate can be thought of as a multitool for hardware hacking and reversing.
-It comes out of the box with lots of features and supported protocols that make hardware analyis much easier and more streamlined.
+It comes out of the box with lots of features and supported protocols that make hardware analysis much easier and more streamlined.

 Flashrom is a tool that has been developed to assist in dumping and extracting various storage mediums (such as our target EEPROM) and has support for a large amount of programmer hardware.
-We will be usign the buspirate as the "programmer" for our example.
+We will be using the buspirate as the "programmer" for our example.
 It's a great project that I've used countless times for tasks just like this.

 ### Building Flashrom (On Ubuntu 19.04)

-If you wish to build flashrom from souce, the steps can be seen below:
+If you wish to build flashrom from source, the steps can be seen below:

 1. Clone the source:
   * ```git clone https://github.com/flashrom/flashrom.git```